bwhmather/python-validation/README.rst

     ValueError: expected value greater than 0, but got -1

 This is important when using the datastructure validators.
-Datastructure validators usually accept as an argument a function to be applied to each of the values they contain.
+Datastructure validation functions usually accept as an argument a function to be applied to each of the values they contain.

 .. code:: python